Red Summer: Other events

 A white woman named Ruth Meeks accused a black man named John Hartfield of attacking and raping her on June 9, 1919, in Ellisville, Mississippi.
 Mobs hunted down Hartfield as he ran for his life, but the mobs eventually shot and captured Hartfield on June 24 as he tried to board a train.
 He was held in jail, but mobs eventually came back and took him away, as the sheriff allowed them to.
 The mob had a doctor treat Hartfield for his gunshot wound, so the mob could organize his death in a way they saw fit.
 On June 26, 1919, the mob took Hartfield to a field in Ellisville, Mississippi, cut off his fingers, hung him from a tree branch, shot him over 2,000 times, and when the rope was severed and Hartfield fell from the tree, the mob burned his body.
-10,000 whites came to the field to see Hartfield’s murder.
+10,000 whites came to the field to see Hartfield's murder.
 Vendors sold trinkets and photographs.
-Newspapers reported that a resentful Hartfield’s last words were a warning for all men to think before they do wrong.
-This statement from the papers seems highly unlikely due to the state of Hartfield’s injuries and his attempt to run away for over a week before the mob got him.
+Newspapers reported that a resentful Hartfield's last words were a warning for all men to think before they do wrong.
+This statement from the papers seems highly unlikely due to the state of Hartfield's injuries and his attempt to run away for over a week before the mob got him.

 On September 8, 1919, a mob of white men lynched Bowman Cook and John Morine.
-During August of 1919 in Jacksonville, Florida, several black taxi drivers were killed by white passengers.
+During August 1919 in Jacksonville, Florida, several black taxi drivers were killed by white passengers.
 Black taxi drivers began to refuse service to white riders.
 When one white rider was denied service, he fired into a crowd of black people, killing one man.
-Police wrongly blamed Cook and Morine for the man’s death.
+Police wrongly blamed Cook and Morine for the man's death.
 Three weeks later, a mob broke into the jail where the men were being held and captured them.
-The mob drove them to a desolate area of town and shot them, then they tied Cook’s body to a car and drove it for 50 blocks.
+The mob drove them to a desolate area of town and shot them, then they tied Cook's body to a car and drove it for 50 blocks.
 The dragging drew attention to the spectacle and mutilated his corpse.

 On October 4, there was a union strike at the U.S. Steel mill in Gary, Indiana.
 This strike was held by the white labor population of the mill as the union could not recruit the black workers’ support.
 To break this strike, U.S. Steel hired almost a thousand local and non-local black strikebreakers.
 These strikebreakers were shipped into Gary for their safety and they were provided cots, entertainment, and overtime pay.
 At the same time, U.S. Steel turned to theatrics and attempted to agitate the white strikers.
 They did this by first emasculating white strikers then later by paying unrelated black residents of Gary to march in a parade towards the steel mill.